Platform View

 Smoke Test

-Run a quick smoke test to confirm the CLI loads and responds correctly:
+Run a validation check to confirm the CLI initializes and responds as expected:

 1